-When teaching about fall changes, one theme to keep your little learners intrigued and interested is nuts and squirrels.
-We usually teach this topic after apples and it is interesting to see the similarities and differences with nuts and apples.
+When teaching about fall changes, one theme to keep your little learners intrigued and interested in Books About Nuts & Squirrels.
+We usually teach this topic after apples and it is interesting to see the similarities and differences between nuts and apples.
 Check out this collection of books about nuts and squirrels for Kindergarten.

 Nonfiction Books for Squirrels